ShaheenHossain/eagle-12.1/doc/setup/deploy.rst

 The solutions to support livechat/motifications in a WSGI application are:

-* Deploy a threaded version of Eagle ERP (instread of a process-based preforking one) and redirect only requests to URLs starting with ``/longpolling/`` to that Eagle ERP, this is the simplest and the longpolling URL can double up as the cron instance.
+* Deploy a threaded version of Eagle (instread of a process-based preforking one) and redirect only requests to URLs starting with ``/longpolling/`` to that Eagle, this is the simplest and the longpolling URL can double up as the cron instance.
-* Deploy an evented Eagle ERP via ``eagle-gevent`` and proxy requests starting with ``/longpolling/`` to
+* Deploy an evented Eagle via ``eagle-gevent`` and proxy requests starting with ``/longpolling/`` to
   :option:`the longpolling port <eagle-bin --longpolling-port>`.

 Serving Static Files
 ====================

-For development convenience, Eagle ERP directly serves all static files in its modules.
+For development convenience, Eagle directly serves all static files in its modules.
 This may not be ideal when it comes to performances, and static files should generally be served by a static HTTP server.

-Eagle ERP static files live in each module's ``static/`` folder, so static files can be served by intercepting all requests to :samp:`/{MODULE}/static/{FILE}`, and looking up the right module (and file) in the various addons paths.
+Eagle static files live in each module's ``static/`` folder, so static files can be served by intercepting all requests to :samp:`/{MODULE}/static/{FILE}`, and looking up the right module (and file) in the various addons paths.